dnbexperience/gatsby-plugin-eufemia-theme-handler/README.md

         // (optional) when set to false, your app will not be wrapped with the needed `<Theme>` provider.
         wrapWithThemeProvider: true,

-        // (optional) when set to false, your app will have to import the core styles (dnb-ui-core) by yourself.
-        coreStyleName: 'dnb-ui-core',

         // (optional) when set to true, the page scroll behaviour will not be effected.
         omitScrollBehavior: false,